4GeeksAcademy/css-tutorial-exercises-course/exercises/00-Welcome/README.md

 # Welcome to CSS Exercises!!

 My name is Alejandro Sanchez [@alesanchezr](https://twitter.com/alesanchezr).
-I'm really excited to have you here !! 🎉 😂 Learning to code is hard, you need coaching!
+I'm really excited to have you here !! 🎉 😂 Learning to code is hard, you will problably need coaching!
 DM me on twitter if you have any question.

 During this course you will be learning the following concepts:

-1. How to apply CSS to your website in 3 different ways: Inline, by grouping them together inside a `<style>` tag or using an exeternal stylesheet `<link>`,
+1. How to apply CSS to your website in 3 different ways: Inline, by grouping them together inside a `<style>` tag or using an external stylesheet `<link>`,
 2. Selecting HTML Elements from your website to apply the styles to.
 3. Apply CSS Rules (styles) to those elements.
 4. Use the most popular CSS Rules.